 - Artwork must be entered under one of the following theme categories.
 There are no restrictions regarding the approach used to convey the themes, i.e. realistic, symbolic, abstracted, collage, etc.

-- Relationships: Effective tutoring and academic support only takes place in the midst of a respectful, positive and communicative human relationships developed by both participants (tutor and student).
+- Relationships: Effective tutoring and academic support only takes place in the midst of respectful, positive and communicative human relationships developed by both participants (tutor and student).

 - Academic Interests and Passions: The tutoring relationship is built around an underlying core academic pursuit.
-While students may be strongly challenged by a specific academic area of focus, tutors may be equally passionate about the subject matter and enthusiastically willing to share their experiences and knowledge base to help others connect with this subject matter.
+While students may be strongly challenged by a specific academic area of focus, tutors may be equally passionate about the subject matter and excited to share their experiences and knowledge base to help others connect with this subject matter.

 - Campus Life: Images and artwork that convey the AppState experience, culture, and/or environment in general will be considered.